Musical: The Prince of Tennis

-In May 2010, after 7 years, 22 musicals, 5 main casts and about 150 different actors had passed, the "first season" came to an end with the last performance of Dream Live 7th on the 23rd.
+In May 2010, after 7 years, 22 musicals, 5 main casts and about 150 different actors, the "first season" came to an end with the last performance of Dream Live 7th on the 23rd.
 Not too long after the end of the first season the start of a "second season" was commenced.
 The shows featured a completely new cast and a new script, but covered the same arcs as the first season.
 Following the end of the second season in 2014 a "third season" was made; similar to the second season, it featured a completely new cast and a new script, but covered the same arcs.
 The 3rd season commenced in February 2015 and ended in May 2020.

 Synopsis

 12-year-old tennis prodigy Ryoma Echizen returns to live with his father in Japan after winning the American Junior Tournament four consecutive times.
 He enrolls in Seishun Academy (known as "Seigaku" for short) and joins its famous tennis team, who strives to win the National Middle School Tennis Tournament.
 Though Ryoma immediately becomes a regular on the team, he begins to develop his own tennis style and discover what the sport means to him as he encounters new friendships and obstacles during his journey to reach the top.